 Individuals appointed to the Panel under this Clause 8 shall be employed by a Water Company or Customer as the case may be and shall have the requisite skills and experience to fulfil the role of Member.

 If the operation of the above procedure fails to secure the appointment of sufficient Members in any of the three categories of Member, the Secretariat shall take such steps as it thinks fit to secure suitable appointees for the vacancy in question.
+In particular, the Secretariat may alongside the above procedure seek direct expressions of interest for new members for all categories of Members as appropriate.

 Panel Members appointed in accordance with this clause 8 shall be appointed for a fixed term not exceeding two (2) years and shall be eligible for re-appointment following expiry of their initial or any subsequent term.